Fun Chocolate Facts Throughout The World!

 Dark chocolate is often linked to health due to the high amounts of antioxidants contained within the dark cocoa solids.
 The higher the percentage on a bar of dark chocolate, the greater the amount cocoa solids, which also contain many the minerals and antioxidant polyphenols.

-Antioxidants, although a part of mainstream western culture now, are still a controvercial topic.
+Antioxidants, although part of mainstream western culture now, are still a controversial topic.
 Their impact on immediate and long term health is still debated, but many encourage the consumption of foods high in antioxidants to improve or slow down cardiovascular disease, inflammation, and is even liked to improved cognition.

 As well, Dark chocolate is also a high caloric food.
 Roughly 50% of a cocoa bean is fat, and so a small amount is packed with a lot of calories.
 This is not a negative factor, but needs to be considered.

 Dark chocolate is not a health food, or some sort of superfood.
 However, high quality chocolate is not something to be afraid of if consumed mindfully and with moderation.
 Just as good fats and complex carbohydrates may be a part of a healthy diet, so can dark chocolate, so long as you are not allergic to or prone to kideny stones.
 If unsure, check with your doctor.

-+ Why is dark chocolate said to be healtheir than milk or white chocolate?
++ Why is dark chocolate said to be healthier than milk or white chocolate?

 A cocoa bean can be separated into two components, roughly 50% cocoa butter and 50% cocoa solids (the brown component).
 The nutrients obtained from chocolate, that is, the minerals and antioxidants, are contained within the cocoa solids, not the cocoa butter.